paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

     noises sounds.
 Optimize environment to help sustain focus.
 2. **Your task**: Some tasks are easier to focus on, e.g. watching video might (or not?) be easier to focus on than reading.
-If something is more cognitive demanding, than it is generally easier to focus on.
+If something is more cognitive demanding, then it is generally easier to focus on.
 3. **Your mind**: Can generate a lot of distractions, especially if it is filled with strong emotions.
 Major life crisis can make focus a lot harder, so dealing with these things first might be better.